BuckRogers1965/RedefineUnitsForPlancksConstant/README.md

 I deconstructed Planck's and the gravitational constants (h and G) to separate the contribution from the mass and length units.
 This work is in the simplified_plancks_constants.py file.
 This has the simplified formulas with just the needed scaling, the uneeded scaling cancelled out.
 The alpha and beta scaling units are 100% only unit scaling.
 They are an artifact entirely created by how we define our units.

+Formulas:

+planck's constant
+h = (alpha^3 * beta) / c

+Gravitational constant
+G = alpha^3 / beta

+Scaling Factors:

+Meter scaling factor (alpha):
+alpha = 1.53843951260968407858e-06 m

+Kilogram scaling factor (beta): beta = 5.45551124829157414485e-08 kg

+Simple Explanation: Imagine you have two super tiny numbers, one representing a piece of length and the other a piece of weight.
+They aren't really the length or weight, but more about how the units for weight and length interact with each other.

+When you combine these tiny pieces in a certain way, you can understand important things about the universe, like how small particles behave and how gravity works.

+1. Planck's Constant (h): Think of it as a way to measure the smallest bits of energy.
+You get this by combining the tiny length piece (alpha) and the tiny weight piece (beta), and then dividing by the speed of light.
+This is a way to convert units from one kind of thing to another relationship.

+2. Gravitational Constant (G): This helps us understand how gravity works.
+You find it by taking the tiny length piece (alpha) and dividing it by the tiny weight piece (beta).
+This is almost the same as h, but it converts a different set of units to another similar relationship.

+These formulas act as a scaling factor for the different units.
+Think of them as a translator.

 [Reinterpreting Planck's Constant: From Fundamental Constant to Geometric Unit Conversion Factor](https://mystry-geek.blogspot.com/2024/11/reinterpreting-plancks-constant-from.html)